gragusa/Regress.jl/README.md

 model_hc3.p              # p-value of F-statistic
 ```

-The `+` operator returns a `ModelWithVcov` wrapper that contains:
+The `+` operator returns a new model of the same type (`OLSEstimator` or `IVEstimator`) with the updated variance estimator.
+The returned model has:
-- The original model
+- The same underlying data and coefficients
 - Precomputed vcov matrix, standard errors, t-statistics, and p-values
 - Robust Wald F-statistic for joint significance